digitxbv/terraform-swarm-cluster/README.md

 }
 ```

 The `com.docker.network.driver.mtu` is required for avoiding MTU issues with Hetzner cloud.
 Use `metrics-addr` to obtain all Prometheus metrics from all services.
-Logs related config allow Promtail to parse properly output docker logs in order to link them for each stack, service or tasks from Swarm.